What Patients Need to Know About Actos

 What Patients Should Know:

 Despite the settlements disbursed in previous lawsuits, victims of injuries related to the consumption of Actos may still be able to recover damages for their suffering.
 Consumers who have suffered from bladder cancer while taking Actos should promptly consult legal representation.
 Attorneys will be able to evaluate user claims and assess whether one may be eligible for legal action.
-If you believe that you or a loved one have been affected, contact The Law Offices of Peter G. Angelos, P.C. for a no-charge consultation.
+If you believe that you or a loved one have been affected, contact Peter Angelos Law for a no-charge consultation.